motivatedflow/MIS310/README.md

-# MIS310
+ # MIS310 Team Oracle
 Ernest is a student at WSU.
-He is in pursuit of business degree with a major in MIS
+He is a member of Team Oracle